jbakhos63/etm-framework/docs/ETM_SIMULATION_RESEARCH_PLAN.md

 - **Node Count**: Lattice sizes of at least 10^7 nodes are recommended to minimize boundary effects.
 - **Validation**: Trial 009 demonstrated qualitative attraction between an electron and a positron on a 21×21×21 lattice using echo gradients, verifying that long-range timing disturbances steer motion without preset velocities.
 - **Validation**: Trial 010 measured convergence times for different initial separations, providing baseline data for estimating the ETM Coulomb constant.
+- **Validation**: Trial 017 observed that two electrons given a brief initial velocity toward each other are subsequently repelled purely by echo gradients.

 ### 4. Magnetic Interaction
 Introduce moving charges and analyze the timing disturbances produced by their motion.